Security posture

 A clear boundary between the open primitives and the commercial product.

-The MIT boundary is drawn on purpose: the primitives your money depends on are reviewable and forkable under MIT.
+The MIT boundary is drawn on purpose: the primitives your money depends on can be reviewed and forked under MIT.
 The marketing site, wallet app chrome, and product UI are proprietary so we can operate the service sustainably.
-If the company goes away, the open-source packages keep your keys reachable from any other wsh(sortedmulti) tool.
+If Asylia disappears, exported descriptors and the open-source packages preserve a recovery path through other wsh(sortedmulti) tools.

 Audit status.